OneBusAway/onebusaway-ios/README.markdown

 This library is a ground-up rewrite of the core modules of OneBusAway for iOS.
 It is designed to be stable, relatively bug-free, clear, and well-tested.
 It is designed to serve as the foundation of OneBusAway in its second decade of life.

+## Quick Start

+OBAKit uses [Xcodegen](https://github.com/yonaskolb/XcodeGen) to generate its `xcodeproj` file.
+Follow the copy-and-pasteable instructions below to start hacking on this project.

+    # Make sure you have Xcode 10.x installed.
+    brew install xcodegen
+    xcodegen
+    open OBAKit.xcodeproj

 ## Code and Structure

 OBAKit is written almost entirely in Swift 4, with the exception of a few core parts of the project that are not very enjoyable to express in Swift.
 It is designed to be usable within both Swift and Objective-C projects.